cyx233/NachOS/nachos/proj1/README.md

     return wakeUpTimeMap.remove(thread) != null;
 }
 ```
-Use a HashMap wakeUpTimeMap to save alart events as KThread-timestamp pairs.
+Use a ```HashMap wakeUpTimeMap``` to save alart events as KThread-TimeStamp pairs.

 In every timerInterrupt, traversal the list, and set ready status to threads whose TimeStamp is earlier than current.
-These Threads will continue in line (a).
+These threads will continue in **line (a)**.

-Canceling an alarm events is removing a Kthread-timestamp pair from the wakeUpTimeMap directly.
+Canceling an alarm events is removing a Kthread-TimeStamp pair from the ```wakeUpTimeMap``` directly.

 ### KThread.join
 ```java